-Dr Sladjana Malic, a Microbiologist from Manchester Metropolitan’s School of Healthcare Science, said:“We tested the dental resin for antimicrobial activity and for toxicity, ensuring that the materials have the capability to actively kill bacteria and fungi with no harm to humans.
+Dr Sladjana Malic, a Microbiologist from Manchester Metropolitan’s Department of Life Sciences, said:“We tested the dental resin for antimicrobial activity and for toxicity, ensuring that the materials have the capability to actively kill bacteria and fungi with no harm to humans.

 “The results showed that the antimicrobial dental resin is effective for forty-five days, and can be potentially recharged after this time with the addition of more silver.
 This new dental resin has exciting applications for the prevention of oral diseases such as candidiasis.”